Workaholic (song): Chart performance

 "Workaholic" reached its highest peaks in Finland and Ireland, at number two.
 In the UK, it peaked at number four during its third week on the UK Singles Chart, on 10 May 1992.
-Additionally, it was a top-10 hit also in Belgium, the Netherlands, Norway and Spain while reaching the top 30 in Sweden and the top 40 in Switzerland.
+Additionally, it was a top-10 hit in Belgium, the Netherlands, Norway and Spain while reaching the top 30 in Sweden and the top 40 in Switzerland.
 On the Eurochart Hot 100, "Workaholic" reached number 14.
-Outside Europe, it was a number-one hit in Zimbabwe in August 1992, peaked at number six on the Canadian RPM Dance chart, and reached number 26 on the US Billboard Dance Club Play chart.
-In Australia, the single reached number 35.
+Outside Europe, it was a number-one hit in Zimbabwe in August 1992, peaked at number three in Israel, number six on the Canadian RPM Dance chart, and reached number 26 on the US Billboard Dance Club Play chart.
+In Australia, the single reached number 35 on the ARIA Singles Chart.

 Music video

 The music video for "Workaholic" was directed by British director David Betteridge.
 It features band members Ray Slijngaard and Anita Doth performing in front of a purple backdrop.
-They both wears the official 2 Unlimited-logo on their outfits.
+They both wear the official 2 Unlimited-logo on their outfits.
 In between several people appears, either busy working at an office or with housework at home.
 Sometimes Anita lays or sits inside a Ball Chair, or Ray plays on a keyboard.
 He also has his signature hair fade-cut with the band's logo on the right side of his head.
 Betteridge had previously directed the videos for "Get Ready for This" (1991) and "Twilight Zone" (1992).